FlowSs/HardEval/README.md

-## This is the replication package for the paper "DiffEval: Assessing Difficulty of Code Generation Tasks for Large Language Models" submitted at ASE 2024.
+## This is the replication package for the paper "Assessing Programming Task Difficulty for Efficient Evaluation of Large Language Models".

+A preprint is available [here]()

 ## Note on the replication package

-* Some files (especially the raw generated codes) can be larger than the maximum file size allowed on `anonymous.4open.science`.
-As such, they will not be visible.
-We plan on moving them to a more permanent solution (Zenodo ...)
+* We plan on moving the files to a more permanent solution (Zenodo ...) once we have added all necessary experiments.

 * The code has a lot of redundancy and is split into a lot of smaller scripts to show the different part of the process as part of a replication package.
 We are working on a more unified structure of the package.